turbot/guardrails-samples/calculated_policies/aws_s3_bucket_approved_usage_cross_account_replication/README.md

 ### Template (Nunjucks)

 Add items to the currently empty `whitelist` collection as detailed in inline example comments.
-The Nunjucks script will then check if all the accounts that are shared with the snapshot are valid by comparing entries from a whitelist of accounts.
+The Nunjucks script will then check if all the accounts in the Bucket replication are valid by comparing entries from a whitelist of accounts.
 To add entries to the whitelist can be done in two different ways:

 - Using `defaults.tf`